-My father believed he was responsible for beating pride out of me.
-From his perspective, my anger proved I was a prideful little girl intent on getting my superior way.
+He believed he was responsible for beating pride out of me.
+From his perspective, my anger proved I was a prideful daughter intent on getting my way.
 According to him I thought I knew better than he when it came to punishment, rules or decisions.

 If I didn’t comply with his will, another proverb told him what to do.
 I’ve changed the personal pronouns.
 Proverbs 23:13-14 (KJV) says,

 Withhold not correction from the child:

 for if thou beatest her with the rod, she shall not die.

 Thou shalt beat her with the rod, and shalt deliver her soul from hell.

 Before you get angry with my father, think about this: Like many other parents, he passed on what his father did to him.
 I can’t exonerate him.
 He did what he did.
 He was responsible for what he did; I was not.
 I do, however, have compassion for him.
 I know from experience how difficult it is to raise children.

 Here’s the so-called Good News Version (TEV) of the same verses in Proverbs 23:13-14:

 As a matter of fact, it may save their lives.